Art-Sells/Arells/Build-Notes.md

 ### Test Offline
 VavityTester:
-- Connect-asset/Disconnect-wallet:
+- Connect Ethereum with Metamask/Base to begin.
 - When fixing price mechanism, stop git
-- Connect Ethereum with Metamask/Base to begin (if Metamask or other wallet not connected, automatically try to connect asset (wallet))
+- - Fix cpVatoc VAPA issue
+- - Test to see after asking for wallet connection, if I reload the page after confirmation (before wallet ID creation), if issues preside...
 - - Afer wallet connection, if asset connection canceled, no wallet balances should show...
 - - Auto checks (every 10 or so seconds): if cVactTaa of matching Wallet Address is not 0 and is less than Wallet Address amount, if so then:
 - - - "Connect More (ETH) with (MM)/(CB)” Button appears and Ignores the funded:true/false
 - - - message/alert: "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
 (YES) <- button opens up new deposit ask and if its complete, then the new deposit
 - - if you deposit/withdraw funds in each wallet, (after disconnection), the funds should reflect that.
+- - Test multiple account switches (inside wallets), how it affects
 - Fix: check to see (after first page load), if metamask/base wallet is connected (after undocking git program)
 - check if cpVatoi/cpVact (only references AFTER deposit is paid)?
 - Login/Signup with Google/Apple (reconfigure pages)